-Occupancy Factors E E Conditions 1.0 - 0.75 When the half-life is shorter than a day 0.25 When the half-life is longer than a day and the patient can comply with lifestyle instructions that are consistent with this occupancy factor 0.125 When the half-life is longer than a day and the patient can comply with lifestyle instructions that are consistent with this occupancy factor 0.75/0.25 When a two compartment model has one compartment with a half-life shorter than a day and the other with a half-life longer than a day, one may use as a single occupancy factor whichever one is associated with the compartment that dominates the dose.
+Occupancy Factors E Conditions 1.0 - 0.75 (18-24 hrs/day) When the half-life is shorter than a day 0.25 (6 hrs/day) When the half-life is longer than a day and the patien can comply with lifestyle instructions that are consistent with this occupancy factor 0.125 (3 hrs/day) When the half-life is longer than a day and the patient can comply with lifestyle instructions that are consistent with this occupancy factor 0.75; 0.25 (18 hrs/day; 6 hrs/day) When a two compartment model has one compart- ment with a half-life shorter than a day and the other with a half-life longer than a day, one may use as a single occupancy factor whichever one is associated with the compartment that dominates the dose.

-The regulatory guidance gives some occupancy factors that may be used under the stated conditions.

-One can design a custom occupancy factor if specifics of the behavior or the patient and the exposed person are known.

-It is important to interview the patient in order to understand his or her living conditions and to assess his or her ability to be an active partner in tempering the dose to the exposed persons.
+- The theoretical whole body time-activity curves for these various models demonstrate a wide variation in the cumulated activity within the patient (i.e., the total number of disintegrations and hence the energy radiating from the patient). - The area under these curves represents the number of disintegrations that are presumed to take place within the patient and thus that have the potential to deliver energy to the most exposed person. - The occupancy factor is the fraction of the day that an exposed person is at a specified distance (typically one meter) from the patient. - The regulatory guidance gives some occupancy factors that may be used under the stated conditions. - One can design a custom occupancy factor if specifics of the behavior or the patient and the exposed person are known. - It is important to interview the patient in order to understand his or her living conditions and to assess his or her ability to be an active partner in tempering the dose to the exposed persons.
 For efficiency, this interview can be conducted by a technologist or physician at the same time that other matters are discussed with the patient.

+- It is implicit here that the patient is modeled as a point source and that the exposed person is considered to be a point target.
+Neither is an accurate approximation.
+This tends to overestimate the dose to the exposed person. - Furthermore, assuming that the entirety of the administered activity is cleared from the patient only by physical decay is contrary to our clinical experience and might vastly overestimate the dose to the exposed person.

-A0 and T{phys}
+$$A_0$$ and T{phys}